 - Include the dates, starting time, and your address.
 If you live near a well-known landmark, such as a school or major intersection, include that too.
 Make it easy for shoppers to find your yard sale.

-- After you've listed the when and where add a short list of the most desirable merchandise you have for sale.
+- After you've listed the when and where of your yard sale, add a short list of the most desirable merchandise you have for sale.
 Don't list every single odd and end, but don't skip the merchandise list either.
 Hardcore bargain hunters read these and prioritize their routes based on what you have for sale.
 You don't want your sale to be the last one on their route; they'll be tired, short of cash, and they'll expect bigger discounts.

 - Add photos of a few of your hottest pieces—such as good furniture, collectibles, or trendy vintage lighting and accessories—to your listing.

 - Schedule your yard sale ad to start running a day or two before the sale.
 Many shoppers plan their yard sale routes in advance.

 The only exception to advertising your yard sale on Craigslist is if you're holding your sale in a town too small to have its own Craigslist page—and if you're more than 40 minutes away from a larger city that does.
 This doesn't include suburbs and bedroom communities for larger cities.
 In those cases, you're still part of the greater metropolitan area and you should list your sale on the primary city's Craigslist site.